-Travel & Tourism apprentice program Norwegian's successful apprentice program in Travel Tourism continued in 2017 with apprentices from both Norway and Sweden.
-The program is approved by the Norwegian Educational Authorities and comprised of approximately 100 apprentices at the end of 2017.
+Travel & Tourism apprentice program Norwegian's successful apprentice program in Travel & Tourism continued in 2018 with apprentices from Norway.
+The program is approved by the Norwegian Educational Authorities and comprised of approximately 100 apprentices at the end of 2018.
 The program runs over a two to three-year period dependent on the apprentice's educational background and has year-round rolling admission.
-A further intake is due in 2018, and the program is continuously developed.
+A further intake is due in 2019, and the program is continuously developed.
 At graduation, the apprentices had successfully completed modules in Sales & Marketing, Customer Support & Booking, and Ground Handling.
 They also had two international assignments over a longer period and had spent several months flying as cabin crew members across Scandinavia and Europe.
-The standard of Norwegian apprentices is at the highest level with a perfect pass rate in 2017.
+The standard of Norwegian apprentices is at the highest level with a perfect pass rate in 2018.